rcw3993/Stock-Bot/README.md

 # Stock-Bot
-Neural networks &amp; utility dashboard for the Wharton Investment Competition.
+Neural networks and utility dashboard for the Wharton Investment Competition.